-Another mechanism to develop oral aphthae is the excessive growth of the normally small amount of Candida in the mouths of older children, adolescents and adults.
+Another mechanism for developing oral aphthae is the excessive growth of the ordinarily small amount of Candida in the mouths of older children, adolescents, and adults.

-Inadequate technique while using an inhaled corticosteroid (without using a spacer) and not rinsing and spitting with water after the use of an inhaled corticosteroid are also common mechanisms that lead to the development of oral aphthae.
+Inadequate technique while using an inhaled corticosteroid (without using a spacer) and not rinsing and spitting with water after using an inhaled corticosteroid are also common mechanisms that lead to the development of oral aphthae.

 Oral candidiasis is not transmitted from animals.
-It is important to keep in mind that in a short period of time after birth all people have C. albicans in the skin, mouth, intestinal tract and vaginal tract (adolescents and elderly).
+It is essential to remember that all people have C. Albicans in the skin, mouth, intestinal tract, and vaginal tract (adolescents and elderly) shortly after birth.

-The development of Candida disease is not usually transferred from a host to an uncolonized recipient (with the exception of the newborn), but the development of symptoms and signs represents an overgrowth of the yeast for several potential reasons that are reviewed previously .
+The development of Candida disease is not usually transferred from a host to an uncolonized recipient (except the newborn).
+Still, the development of symptoms and signs represents an overgrowth of the yeast for several potential reasons that have been reviewed previously.